nahtanooj/OptionPricing/README.md

      - **SABR Model**: Used for modeling implied volatility in options markets.
    - Calibrate the models using real market data.
    - Compare the results of the simulations.

-2. **Design and Implementation of Trading Algorithms**:
-   - Develop trading algorithms based on:
-     - Quantitative strategies using technical indicators or signals from the implemented stochastic models.
-     - Python libraries to simulate market environments and test strategies under different market conditions.
-   - Evaluate the performance of the algorithms in terms of profitability and risk management.

 ## Project Structure